encryption4all/postguard/pg-pkg/README.md

 ```

 The `status` field will always be included.
 The `proofStatus` and `key` values
 are optional and depend on the JWT.
 A key is included if and only if the proof
 was valid and all the claimed attributes were present.
+A key is derived from these attributes.

+### `GET /v2/irma/sign/key`

+Retrieves a signing key.
+The request must include a HTTP Authorization header
+`Authorization: Bearer <JWT>`.

+The response looks similar as `GET /v2/irma/key/{timestamp}`, except the key is
+a signing key.